 These restorations allow patients to experience restored aesthetics and function without pastes, adhesives, discomfort, or irritation.

-You are probably a candidate for dental implant-supported dentures if you are in excellent oral health and are missing most or all teeth on one or both dental arches.
-You must also have sufficient jawbone tissue to support the implants.
+You are likely a candidate for implant-supported dentures if you are in good oral health and missing most or all teeth on one or both dental arches.
+You must have sufficient jawbone tissue to support the dental implants.
 If you have waited to address lost teeth, it is possible that your jaw has experienced too much atrophy to support implants.
 In this case, a bone grafting procedure may be necessary in order to restore your candidacy.
-Factors such as smoking and uncontrolled diabetes can also affect your candidacy.
+Factors such as smoking and uncontrolled diabetes can also affect implant candidacy.
 During your initial consultation, we will review your health history and other factors to determine if implants are right for you.

-In general, you can expect that your treatment will involve:
+In general, you can expect that your implant-supported dentures procedure will involve:

-- An initial consultation: During this visit, an exam will be performed.
-X-rays and CT scans are used to determine if you have enough bone tissue to receive implants, and to determine the best positions for your implants.
+- Initial consultation: During this visit, an exam will be conducted.
+X-rays and CT scans are used to determine if you have enough bone tissue to receive implants and to determine the best locations for your implants.

 - First surgery: During the first surgery, the implants will be placed into your jawbone.
-After creating an incision, a hole will be drilled into the exposed bone, and the implant will be inserted.
-Afterward, the incision is closed with sutures.
+After creating an incision, a hole will be made in the exposed bone and the implant will be inserted.
+The incision is then closed with sutures.
 This process is repeated for each implant.
 A waiting period of up to six months will be required before proceeding with the second surgery.
 During the waiting period, the implants will fuse with the jawbone during a process called osseointegration.

 - Second Surgery: The second surgery involves the dentist exposing the tops of the implants and attaching abutments that will serve as the point of connection with your dentures.
-Once the gums have healed, we will take impressions that will guide technicians in creating your implants.
+Once the gums have healed from the second surgery, we will take impressions that will guide technicians in creating your permanent denture.

-- Delivery of your permanent denture: Once the denture has been crafted, Dr. Bixby will attach it to your dental implants.
+- Delivery and attachment of permanent denture: Once the denture has been crafted, Dr. Bixby will attach it to your dental implants.

 Contact Our Office Today

 Dr. Bixby has over 20 years of dental experience and uses his expertise to create natural-looking and durable implant-supported dentures.
 We are proud to offer both CareCredit® and Chase Health Advance to help patients cover out-of-pocket costs.
-If you are interested in learning more about this procedure, we encourage you to contact our office online or call (732) 224-1160 to set up an appointment.
+If you are interested in learning more about implant-supported dentures or another dental procedure, we encourage you to contact our office online or call (732) 224-1160 to schedule an appointment.